Get insider access

 User Maintenance

-The Shark AI Ultra has many parts that need periodic cleaning, but thankfully, they're easy to access.
+While this vacuum has many parts that need periodic cleaning, they're easy to access.

 • Dustbin: You can remove this part by pressing its release button.
 The vacuum's self-emptying capability ensures that you won't have to empty it yourself very often, which is good, as the dustbin itself is quite small and opens from the top, allowing debris to spill out pretty easily.